 Victoria's Secret Compartment: Ms. Flameil keeps a red marker in her bra, apparently.
 Also a rare example of a not particularly attractive woman making use of this trope.

 Vocal Evolution: All three Warners went through this.
 Yakko originally had more of a "tough guy" sound; Wakko originally sounded more like Ringo Starr; and Dot was higher-pitched.
-Also, Skippy's voice got deeper as Nathan Ruegger aged, to the point that the last Skippy/Slappy segments have him pitch-shifted.
+Also, Skippy's voice got deeper as Nathan Ruegger aged, to the point that some of the last Skippy/Slappy segments have him pitch-shifted.

 Wasn't That Fun?: Wakko in the episode "Ups and Downs", after the maintenance men raise the elevator he and Dr Scratchansniff are trapped in and drop it really quick: